bnyitrai03/ESP_Sentinel_Cam/docs/en/components/storage/config.rst

 =======

 .. todo::
-    Add a more detailed description of the Config class.
+    Add more verification for the JSON parsing.

 .. include-build-file:: inc/config.inc